🛠 Windows Fix

 Scan for Malware

-Malware can run hidden processes and use CPU power.
+Malware can run hidden processes and consume CPU resources.

 • Run Windows Defender or antivirus scan